7 Ways To Reach Your Fitness Goals Before The End Of The Year

 How well did you stick to the fitness resolutions you made on January 1?
 If you got side-tracked and haven’t made much progress with exercise routines, it’s not too late to get things going.
 The few months left in this year can be a great time to kick start that fitness plan so your next New Year’s resolution can build upon your recent success.
 It’s never too late to undergo a diet or fitness overhaul, and starting something new now could mean you’ll be in great shape well before the next January 1.

 Here are seven ways to reach your fitness goals before the end of the year:

 1. Set a short-term goal.

 Since you only have a few months and weeks left until the end of the year, set a short-term goal and visualize yourself reaching it.
-If your goal on January 1 was to lose 10 to 15 pounds, cut down that goal to just five pounds and focus your efforts only on that.
-Remember, you can set a bigger goal once you've reached this milestone.
+If your goal on January 1 was to lose 8 to 10 kilos, cut down that goal to just five kilos and focus your efforts only on that.
+Remember, you can set a bigger goal once you’ve reached this milestone.

 2. Keep a food journal.

 Start keeping track of everything you eat so you can keep yourself on track.
 Adopt mindful eating habits so you know exactly what you are eating each day, and aren’t overdoing it in the calorie department.

 3. Share your goals with a close friend.